 - The 2015 national cancer Survivorship Conference held at the Adelaide Convention Centre on 6-7 February 2015, and convened by Flinders Centre for Innovation in Cancer.

 - The inaugural Ashleigh Moore Oration was presented by Sally Crossing AM, for her outstanding contributions to clincal practice, research, policy and advocacy affecting cancer survivors.
 Listen to the Oration at https://www.youtube.com/watch?v=Ag6tSDuM3r4

-- Cancer Voices SA presentations at the Conference included:
+- oral presentations and posters by Cancer Voices SA at the 2015 Survivorship Conference included:

 - “More than just telling my story” when cancer survivors become teachers: Julie Marker, Louise Bastian, Stephanie Newell, Kath Lockier

 - Why aren’t we ‘Measuring what matters to cancer survivors’ in Australia? abs# 59 (poster) Julie Marker, Agnes Vitry